bloominstituteoftechnology/java-SnackBar/README.md

 * get id ✔️
 * set and get name ✔️
 * set and get cost ✔️
-* set and get vending machine id
+* set and get vending machine id ✔️
-* get quantity
+* get quantity✔️
-* add quantity when given how many to add
+* add quantity when given how many to add✔️
-* buy snack when given how many to buy
+* buy snack when given how many to buy✔️
-* get total cost given a quantity
+* get total cost given a quantity✔️

 ### VendingMachine

 Vending machine has fields (so knows)

-* maxId - keep track of last used vending machine id
+* maxId - keep track of last used vending machine id ✔️
-* id - automatically generated field
+* id - automatically generated field ✔️
-* name
+* name ✔️

 Vending Machine has methods (so can)

-* get id
+* get id ✔️
-* set and get name
+* set and get name ✔️

 ### Customer